Kaamatan: Celebration activities

 Kaamatan is normally celebrated by the ethnic Kadazan-Dusuns, as well as by other related ethnic groups in the state such as Murut (named as Kalimaran), Rungus, Lundayeh, and Sino-Native, and the celebration lasts for the whole of the month of May, ending with a public holiday on a date selected by a priestess known as the bobohizan.

-A female beauty pageant known as Unduk Ngadau and its recent male counterpart, Buvazoi Tavantang, will be held, and it ends the harvest festival with a newly crowned Unduk Ngadau and Mr Kaamatan in the annual host district, Penampang.
+A female beauty pageant known as Unduk Ngadau and its recent male counterpart, Randawi Tavantang, will be held, and it ends the harvest festival with a newly crowned Unduk Ngadau and Mr Kaamatan in the annual host district, Penampang.
 There is also another pageants of Zandi Tavanus (married female), and Runduk Tadau Dazanak (children) held in different locations.
 The Harvest Festival comes under the ambit of what is known as Momolianism, the belief system and life philosophy of the Kadazan-Dusun.
 There is also a dance performance called the Sumazau along with various dance styles and performances displayed by each different Kadazan-Dusun sub-groups together with a singing contest called Sugandoi, a bodybuilding competition, and other arts and crafts performances.
 Competitions such as hitting the gong and folk sports such as: mipulos (arm wrestling), mipadsa (knuckle wrestling), monopuk (blow piping), momolositik (catapulting), and migayat lukug (tug of war) have also become one of the main events in this festival.

-Popular drinks during the festival are tapai (rice wine) and kinomol, which is a traditional alak drink.
+Popular drinks during the festival are bahar, lihing/kinomol, montoku/talak, and tapai (rice wine), which is a traditional alcoholic drink.
 Tapai is drunk from a small bamboo vessel known as a sumbiling or from special glasses called singgarung, likewise made from bamboo.